 A dynamically dated class is any class that meets within a term but typically for a shorter time than an entire semester.
-It will have different dates for fifteen and sixty percent of the semester, these dates will be located in the course syllabus.
-All financial aid students should check with the Financial Aid Office to determine the effect on their award when taking a dynamically dated class.
+It will have different dates for fifteen and sixty percent of the semester, these dates will be listed in the course syllabus.
+All students receiving financial aid should check with the Financial Aid Office to determine the effect on their award when taking a dynamically dated class.